terraform-provider-openstack/terraform-provider-openstack/docs/resources/identity_role_assignment_v3.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the V3 Keystone client.
+  If omitted, the `region` argument of the provider is used.
+Changing this creates a new role assignment.

 * `domain_id` - (Optional; Required if `project_id` is empty) The domain to assign the role in.

 * `group_id` - (Optional; Required if `user_id` is empty) The group to assign the role to.